swiimii/Cloth_CUDA/README.md

 The following videos are 1600-particle meshes with 64 time steps per frame.
 Doing some quick math with the stats above, that is about 100 frames per second.
-Keep in mind though that all hundred frames making it through `recordmydesktop` and several `ffmpeg` cropping commands is unlikely, but the computation is what counts!
 - [Color](https://vimeo.com/355227231): The blue represents relaxed bindings while red bindings are more stressed.
 - [Visibility](https://vimeo.com/355227223): Same simulation.
 This is just to